-General meetings are held the 2nd Thursday of each month, September through April at 9:30 AM and 7:00 PM unless otherwise scheduled.
-Refreshments are at 9:30 AM with a business meeting and program following at 10:00 AM.
-At the 7:00 PM meeting, there is a short business meeting followed by the program.
+Westham Garden Club general meetings are held the 2nd Thursday of each month, September through April at 9:30 AM and 7:00 PM unless otherwise scheduled.
+Social time begins at 9:30 AM with a business meeting and program following at 10:00 AM.
+Evening programs begin at 7:00 PM.

-The WGC website, www.WesthamGardenClub.com, contains complete up-to-date club calendar, general meeting program information, forms, membership list, history, gardening resources, constitution and by-laws and more.
-Website is updated regularly and should be checked for changes to the calendar.
+The WGC website www.WesthamGardenClub.com contains the complete up-to-date club calendar, general meeting program information, forms, membership list, history, gardening resources, constitution and by-laws and more.
+The website is updated regularly and should be checked for changes to the calendar.
 Members Only section is password protected.

 There are hands-on workshops with fees.
 Pre-registration is required and anyone who has not pre-registered will not have materials available at the meeting.

 NOTE: WGC board and general meetings are cancelled when Henrico schools are closed.

 Richmond Council of Garden Clubs programs are held at the Church of the Epiphany, 8000 Hermitage Road, Richmond 23228.
 Hospitality: 10-10:30 AM.
 Meeting followed by the program: 10:30-12 noon.
 Attendance is free and open to all WGC members.
 Annual meeting/luncheon in May requires a prepaid reservation.

 Piedmont District Fall & Spring Meetings are held at Four Points Sheraton Hotel, 9901 Midlothian Turnpike, Richmond 23235.
 Any WGC member is invited to participate in the day-long meeting with a prepaid reservation that includes garden-related shopping opportunities, business meeting, lunch and a speaker.

 Sallie Rhett’s home, 9100 University Blvd.

 9:30 AM “Growing Flowers and Making a Hand-Tied Bouquet”